getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

   code_id:           5ab380779000
   ```

-  The code identifier should be provided to allow server-side stackwalking of
+  The code identifier should be provided to allow server-side stack walking of
   binary crash reports, such as Minidumps.

 `code_file`:

 : _Optional_.
 The absolute path to the DLL or executable.
 This helps to locate
   the file if it is missing on Sentry.
 The code file should be provided to allow
-  server-side stackwalking of binary crash reports, such as Minidumps.
+  server-side stack walking of binary crash reports, such as Minidumps.

 `arch`: